poncianodev/narareborn-mvc/README.md

 Neste projeto eu fiz um site catálogo para a Loja da Artista Reborn Inaraí Silva.<br><br>

-This project is for study purposes, used in Final Project, Module 2, in the Full Stack course at <a href="https://blueedtech.com.br/">Blue EdTech</a>
+This project is for study purposes, used in Final biProject, Module 2, in the Full Stack course at <a href="https://blueedtech.com.br/">Blue EdTech</a>

 In this project I made a catalog for the website of the Loja da Artista Reborn Inaraí Silva.